testflows/TestFlows-WebSite/source/handbook/index.md

 hello_world()
 ```

-> {% attention %} Note that if the code inside the test does not raise any exception and does not
+> {% attention %} Note that if the code inside the test does not raise any exceptions and does not
-> [set test result explicitly](#Setting-Test-Results-Explicitly) it is considered as passing and will have [OK] result.
+> [explicitly set test result](#Setting-Test-Results-Explicitly) it is considered as passing and will have [OK] result.

 In the above example, the `Hello World` is the [Top Level Test] and the only test
 in the test program.